Interval edge estimation in SAR images: Concluding remarks

 We proposed two variants of the bootstrap-$t$ method for edge interval estimation, denoted ST1 and ST2.
 They are less computationally costly than the standard Bootstrap-$t$ method.
 They tend to work equally well, ST1 being more computationally efficient.

 We have considered situations in which edge detection is carried out in an image region in which there is no edge.
 Point estimation will always locate an edge, even when there is none.
 In such situations, the resulting interval estimates tend to be fairly wide, thus signaling that the detected edge is not to be trusted.
-Very wide intervals can be taken as an indication that most likely there is no edge in that region of the SAR image.

-Finally, real (not simulated) data were analyzed.
+Very wide intervals can be taken as an indication that most likely there is no edge in that region of the SAR image and we can use this measure in an unsupervised system of edge detection.
+Real (not simulated) data were analyzed.
 We performed edge detection in several regions of a SAR image.

+It is important to remark that the edge interval estimators presented in this paper can be used with other types of image.
+Edge location in SAR images is particularly challenging due to the existence of speckled noise.
+Such noise can make the usual detection strategies to take noise for edges.
+Interval estimation can add useful information to the task of locating edges in such images.
+It can even signal that there is no edge in the region of the image under scrutiny.

+An interesting extension of the interval estimation methodologies considered in this paper involves edge detection in polarimetric SAR images, which are complex-valued.
+That would add important information to the edge point estimates that were proposed in the literature; see, e.g., \cite{schou} and \cite{frery2010}.
+We shall address that in future research.